IndicoDataSolutions/IndicoIo-node/README.md

 ###Batch

 For batch requests, simply pass your api key credentials in after your data, and ensure your data is wrapped in an array.
-If you'd like to use our batch API interface, please check out the [pricing page](https://indico.io/pricing) on our website to find the right plan for you.

 ```javascript